isomerpages/moe-changkatchangisec/_experience-at-changkat/Scholarship Opportunities/Changkat Changi Secondary School SOAR ALP Scholarship.md

 ##### **1.Eligibility Criteria for the SOAR ALP Scholarship**

-Any Secondary 2-5 CCSS student who fulfils the criteria and is shortlisted by the Interview panel.
+Any Secondary 2-5 (G1, G2 and G3) CCSS student who fulfils the criteria and is shortlisted by the Interview panel.

 3 scholarships will be awarded in the following academic year during Speech Day, to one student who would have progressed to Secondary 2, Secondary 3 and Secondary 4/5 respectively.